 Recommendation from the Steering Committee

-Identify a point of contact (POC) for each PESC and the FSA for submitting PESC approved standards.
+Identify a point of contact (POC) for PESC and a POC for FSA for submitting PESC approved standards.
 The POCs at PESC and FSA would be responsible for ensuring that all documents were accounted for and to resolve any questions that arise.
 The PESC POC would confirm that the posted documents are accurate as submitted.

 The most obvious PESC POC would be the Chair of the Change Control Board since that position oversees the approval of submitted standards and the accompanying documentation.

+It is also recommended that the POCs and procedures for incorporating the PESC approved standards into the XML Registry and Repository is documented in the Policies and Procedure Manual.